tillitis/tkey-javaclient/README.md

 To Do:

 a.
-Code Cleanup.
-Particularly in regards to duplicate code.
+Minor code cleanup.
+Particularly in regards to unnecessary code.

 b.
-Implement a couple more methods which are present in the original tkey-client library.
+Implement UDI get method(s).

 c.
-Implement UDI get method(s).
+Documentation.

 d.
-Documentation.

-e.
 Implement the Blake2s parts of the code.